 - Please read the assignment policies on the course homepage before starting the assignment. - Any algorithm must be accompanied by a proof of correctness and a runtime analysis. - 1.
 Reading: (i) Chapter 10 of CLRS, particularly 10.4. (ii) Sections 17.1, 17.2, 17.3 from CLRS - 2.
-(10 marks) Give a greedy algorithm that takes as input an undirected graph G = (V, E) with nonnegative weights $w_e$ on the edges, and returns a matching that has weight at least half the maximum-weight matching. - 3.
+(10 marks) Show that n-1 comparisons are necessary and sufficient to find the minimum element in an unsorted array of n elements. - 3.
+(15 marks) Show a comparison based algorithm for finding the minimum and maximum in an unsorted array of n elements using $\lceil 3n/2 \rceil 2$ comparisons.
+Also show that $\lceil 3n/2 \rceil 2$ comparisons are necessary to find the minimum and maximum. - 4.
 (10 marks) Let G = (V, E) be a directed acyclic graph G = (V, E).
-Additionally, you are given a nonnegative, integral weight $w_e$ on each edge $e \in E$ , and two special vertices $s, t \in V$ .
-Give an algorithm to find a max-weight path from s to t. - 4.
-(15 marks) Given a matroid $(S, \mathcal{I})$ , show that $(S, \mathcal{I}')$ is also a matroid, where $A \in \mathcal{I}'$ if $S \setminus A$ contains a maximal independent set in $\mathcal{I}$ . - 5.
-(15 marks) In class, we showed that if $(S, \mathcal{I})$ is a matroid, then for any nonnegative weights w on the elements of S, the greedy algorithm obtains a maximum weight independent set.
-Show that this is only true if $(S, \mathcal{I})$ is a matroid.
-That is, for a fixed downward-closed set system $(S, \mathcal{I})$ , if the greedy algorithm obtains a maximum weight element of $\mathcal{I}$ for every assignment of nonnegative weights to elements of S, then $(S, \mathcal{I})$ is a matroid. - 6.
-(10 marks) Exercise 10.4-6 (on tree representations with pointers) from CLRS. - 7.
-(10 marks) Suppose the above directed graph G = (V, E) has a negative-weight cycle that is reachable from the source s.
-Give an efficient algorithm to list the vertices of such a cycle. - 8.
+Additionally, you are given a nonnegative, integral weight w_e on each edge $e \in E$, and two special vertices $s, t \in V$.
+Give an algorithm to find a max-weight path from s to t. - 5.
+(15 marks) Given a matroid (S, \mathcal{I}) , show that (S, \mathcal{I}') is also a matroid, where $A \in \mathcal{I}'$ if $S \setminus A$ contains a maximal independent set in \mathcal{I} . - 6.
+(15 marks) In class, we showed that if (S, \mathcal{I}) is a matroid, then for any nonnegative weights w on the elements of S, the greedy algorithm obtains a maximum weight independent set.
+Show that this is only true if (S, \mathcal{I}) is a matroid.
+That is, for a fixed downward-closed set system (S, \mathcal{I}) , if the greedy algorithm obtains a maximum weight element of \mathcal{I} for every assignment of nonnegative weights to elements of S, then (S, \mathcal{I}) is a matroid. - 7.
+(10 marks) Exercise 10.4-6 (on tree representations with pointers) from CLRS. - 8.
+(10 marks) Given a directed graph G = (V, E) with weights on the edges, and which has a negative-weight directed cycle that is reachable from the source s.
+Give an efficient algorithm to list the vertices of such a cycle. - 9.
 (15 marks) Let us modify the "cut rule" (in the implementation of decrease-key operation for a Fibonacci heap) to cut a node x from its parent as soon as it loses its 3rd child.
 Recall that the rule that we studied in class was when a node loses its 2nd child.
-Can we still upper bound the maximum degree of a node of an n-node Fibonacci heap with $O(\log n)$ ? - 9.
-(15 marks) The following are Fibonacci-heap operations: $extract-min(\cdot)$ , $decrease-key(\cdot, \cdot)$ , and also create-node(x, k) which creates a node x in the root list with key value k.
+Can we still upper bound the maximum degree of a node of an n-node Fibonacci heap with $O(\log n)$? - 10.
+(15 marks) The following are Fibonacci-heap operations: $extract-min(\cdot)$, $decrease-key(\cdot, \cdot)$, and also create-node(x,k) which creates a node x in the root list with key value k.
 Show a sequence of these operations that results in a Fibonacci heap consisting of just one tree that is a linear chain of n nodes.